BheemeshPujari/Python/README.md

            2: krishna
            3: ram
 ```
-2. unzipping - we can unzip a list into tuples using an asterisk.
+2. unzipping - using an asterisk, we can unzip a list into tuples.
 ```python
 rank_list = [('arjun', 1), ('krishna', 2), ('ram', 3)]
 ranks, persons = zip(*rank_list)